escuccim/tensorflow-cifar-classifier/README.md

 12. Logits

 The model is created in TensorFlow and includes logging hooks for TensorBoard.
 I am in the process of training the data with the CIFAR10-50k data set.

+The model is currently in a Jupyter notebook.
+I plan on converting it to .py files after it has been trained.